floledermann/mapmap.js/README.md

 <script src="//code.jquery.com/jquery-1.11.3.min.js"></script>
 ```

-Internet Explorer and older versions of other browsers also require a ***polyfill*** for the Promise object, which is built
+Internet Explorer and older versions of other browsers also require a ***polyfill for the Promise object***, which is built
 into newer JavaScript Engines.
 You can find a polyfill for Promise [here](https://raw.githubusercontent.com/floledermann/mapmap-examples/master/lib/promise-1.0.0.js).
 Save the file and add a script tag for it.